floswald/CompEconTemplate.jl/README.md

 This is the replication project template.

+## Step Number 1

+* Click top right on `use this template`, then `create a new repository`.
+* Choose a suitable name for your replication project.
+* Clone your new repository to your computer.
+* Open this locally in VScode.

-(you get a nice preview of this in VScode by executing command `Markdown: Open preview` - type this into the command 😉 )
+(you get a nice preview of this document in VScode by executing command `Markdown: Open preview` - type this into the command 😉 )

 This page should contain concise information for how to